 If you’re curious about Women Techmakers (WTM), it’s a global community of women seeking to derive inspiration, knowledge, leadership skills, and growth in the tech field.
-If you want to join this diverse and inclusive group you have two options, to become a member or an ambassador.
+If you want to join this diverse and inclusive group you have two options: to become a member or an ambassador.
 You can visit their website to apply and read about additional opportunities.

 A special thank you to Lauren R. Hasson, founder of DevelopHer, for imparting a lot of solid career guidance.
-Her talk — called Zero to Hero — listed 5 main actions you will need to take to start building your value so that you can begin creating the type of profession you want for yourself in the future.
+Her talk — called Zero to Hero — listed five main actions you’ll need to take to start building your value so that you can begin creating the type of profession you want for yourself in the future.
 Whether you are just starting your career, feeling stagnant in your current position, or about to transition into a new vocation, this will help get you going.

 Main Talking Points

 - Constantly Learn New Skills and Improve Your Portfolio